What is the meaning of the numbers that we see on Tiger turrets?

 The original plan for Tigers was not to issue them to existing units, but to create new "heavy tank battalions".
 In August 1942, this structure was defined for them :

-The first few Tiger battalions to be created did follow this guideline, but single companies of Tigers were also issued to certain existing divisions.
+The first few Tiger battalions to be created did follow this guideline, but single companies of Tigers were also embedded in certain existing divisions.

 In March 1943 a new structure was defined for Tiger battalions :